Divergence conforming finite element methods for flow-transport coupling with osmotic effects

 \section{Finite element formulation}

-In this section we propose a divergence-free finite element scheme to approximate problem \eqref{eq:cross-flow-fv1}.
-The divergence-free requirement is required since we have used the flow incompressibility to write \eqref{eq:rewrite-convection-diffusion}.
+In this section we propose a divergence-free FEM to approximate problem \eqref{eq:cross-flow-fv1}.
+This character is required since we have used the flow incompressibility to write \eqref{eq:rewrite-convection-diffusion}.
 In the following we discuss all properties and stability of the method.
 Let us consider a shape-regular family of partitions of $\O$, denoted by $\CT_h$.
 While the continuous analysis has been conducted for the 2D case, we stress that the construction of the numerical method also holds in 3D.
 We assume that the approximations $\O_h$ of the domain $\O$ is partitioned in simplices such that for $n=2$ we have triangles, whereas tetrahedrons are considered if $n=3$.
 We denote by $\Gamma_{m,h}$ to the approximation of the membrane boundary $\Gm$.
 Let $h_K$ be the diameter of the element $K\in\CT_h$, and let us define $h:=\max\{h_K\,:\, K\in \CT_h\}$.
 For the sake of uniformity, in the following we shall use the same notation to denote the FE spaces irrespective of the specific scheme.